NFL draft: The first draft (1936)

 The first NFL draft began at the Ritz-Carlton Hotel in Philadelphia on February 8, 1936.
 Ninety names were written on a blackboard in the meeting room from which the teams would choose.
 As no team had a scouting department, the list was created from either print media sources, visits to local colleges by team executives, or by recommendations to team executives.
 The draft would last for nine rounds, and it had no media coverage.
-The first player ever selected in the draft was Jay Berwanger.
+The first player selected in the draft was Jay Berwanger.
 Bell, prior to the draft, was not successfully able to negotiate a contract with Berwanger so Bell traded him to the Bears.
 George Halas, owner of the Bears, was also unsuccessful in signing Berwanger.
 Berwanger's decision to not play in the NFL was not unusual, as only twenty-four of the eighty-one players selected chose to play in the NFL that year.
 The draft was recessed on the first day and it was continued and finished on the next day.

 This draft saw the emergence of Wellington Mara as a savant, as he had been subscribing to magazines and local and out-of-town papers to build up dossiers of college players across the country, which resulted in the Giants' drafting of Tuffy Leemans.
 As a result of the institution of the draft, Tim Mara, owner of the Giants, reduced Ken Strong's salary offer to $3,200 from $6,000 a year for 1936 because Mara felt the draft would alter the salary structure of the NFL.
 Generally, the franchises' exclusivity in negotiating with draft picks produced the immediate effect of, depending on sources, stopping the escalating salaries of new players, or reducing their salaries.
 Consequently, contemporary critics charged it was anti-labor.